-The bill, HB124, seeks to extend the Alabama Board of Optometry's existence until October 1, 2029, while implementing several significant changes to its regulatory framework.
+The bill, HB124, seeks to extend the Alabama Board of Optometry's existence until October 1, 2029, while implementing several significant changes to its regulations.
 Notable amendments include the introduction of a limited teaching license for optometry educators and a limited resident license for students at accredited optometry schools.
-The bill also increases per diem compensation for board members, allows for diverse communication methods with licensees, and establishes the Alabama Board of Optometry Fund in the State Treasury to support its operations.
-Additionally, it removes the secretary's registry as the official book of records and simplifies the process for filing charges against licensed optometrists, while also updating the procedures for hearings and notifications to accused individuals, now permitting electronic communication.
+The bill also increases board members' per diem compensation from $250 to $400, establishes the Alabama Board of Optometry Fund in the State Treasury for operational support, and allows for various communication methods with licensees, including electronic communication.
+Additionally, it simplifies the process for filing charges against licensed optometrists and modifies hearing procedures, including the notification process for accused individuals.

 Statutes affected: Introduced: 34-22-5, 34-22-8, 34-22-22, 34-22-40, 34-22-41, 34-22-43